 The following purchase prices are valid:

-When visiting a museum you simply present your card at the admission counter and they will scan the barcode on the back.
+When visiting a museum you simply present your card at the admission counter and they will scan the barcode or QR-code.
 Some museums will give you a printed ticket, others will just let you in.

 Dutch Museumkaart FAQ